JamieeLee/Infernity/README.md

 - Shift clicking potions in inventory adds them to belt
 - Remove/change permanent negative shrines (In general, things permanently damaging your character)
 - Show shrine effect in the description
+- Expand inventory (4tabs, switch by clicking on the icon or shift+1/2/3/4)
 ## TO DO:
 - Level cap raised to 60.
 - Penalty to resistances/AC on Inferno difficulty.